-Of all the studies of musical recordings in various genres, jazz discography is the most detailed and highly evolved, probably because the history of jazz is so closely intertwined with the history of recorded sound.
+Of all the studies of musical recordings in various genres, session-based jazz discography is the most detailed and highly evolved, probably because the history of jazz is so closely intertwined with the history of recorded sound.
 While classical and popular styles most commonly use an issue-based approach that simply lists the records in chronological order with minimal details, the jazz discography long ago progressed from this and beginning with the pioneering work of Charles Delaunay, it has been made clear that the recording session is the primary organizing element.

 Jazz recordings originate at the session (be it a studio date or a live engagement) and are only later issued in various ways – or not issued at all.
 So the records are only considered documents of the performances.